gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

     gl.vertexAttribPointer(positionLoc, numComponents, type, false, stride, offset);

-In [webgl fundamentals](webgl-fundamentals.html) we showed that we can do no math in the shader and just pass the data directly through.
+In [WebGL fundamentals](webgl-fundamentals.html) we showed that we can do no math in the shader and just pass the data directly through.

     attribute vec4 a_position;